 Which Level Of Class Is Best For YOU?

 Beginners 1 – Just starting out, obviously.
 Line Dances are patterns of steps repeated throughout the song; patterns in Beginner 1 classes are pretty simple and easy to memorize.
 Cupid Shuffle and Electric Slide are great examples of Beginner 1 dances.
-Offered through Carol Stream, St. Charles, Warrenville, and Wheaton Park Districts.
+Offered through Itasca, Oakbrook Terrace, St. Charles, Warrenville, Westmont and Wheaton Park Districts.

 Beginners 2 – Easy patterns, but not as many as the brand new dancers will receive.
 The dances in Beginner 2 have a little more substance to them.
 Reggae Cowboy and Skip are usually presented in Beginner 2 classes.
 Offered at the Wheaton Park District.

 Intermediate 1 – If memorizing patterns is generally not an issue, Intermediate 1 is the class to take.
 The most variety is at this level; this is what line dancing is all about.
 Dances taught in Intermediate 1 are Ooh Aah and Dizzy, to name a few.
-Offered through the Carol Stream, Warrenville, and Wheaton Park Districts and at the Salvation Army in St. Charles.
+Offered through the Salvation Army in St. Charles, Warrenville, and Wheaton Park Districts.

 Intermediate 2 – The Brain Cramper class; not for the faint of heart.
 The “I-2” ladies get bored easily and relish a challenge; if that resonates, come join us!
 Stuff You Gotta Watch and Fake ID are samples of dances seen in Intermediate 2.
 Offered through the Wheaton Park District on Wednesday evenings from 8:00 – 9:15 pm.